Shafique95/Fontive-privacy-policy/README.md

 ## 1. Introduction

-Welcome to Fontive!
+Welcome to Fontives!
 This Privacy Policy outlines our commitment to user privacy.
-Fontive, an Android application, that does not collect personal information or require any user registration.
+Fontives is an Android application, that does not collect personal information or require any user registration.

 ## 2. Information Collection

-Fontive does not collect personal information, and there is no sign-up form or registration process in the app.
+Fontives does not collect personal information, and there is no sign-up form or registration process in the app.

 ## 3. Data Security

-Fontive is committed to protecting the security of your information, even though no personal information is collected.
+Fontives is committed to protecting the security of your information, even though no personal information is collected.

 ## 4. Sharing Information

-Fontive does not sell, rent, or trade any personal information since the app does not collect such data.
+Fontives does not sell, rent, or trade any personal information since the app does not collect such data.

 ## 5. Changes to This Privacy Policy